Culsans: Foreign equivalents

 Culsans is usually equated with the Roman deity Janus.
 Judith Swaddling identifies Culsans as the 'Etruscan Janus, keeper of the gate'.
 Many Etruscan scholars are hesitant to fully equate Etruscan deities with other gods.
 For example, Erika Simon, while recognizing the value of making comparisons to non-Etruscan gods, stresses that Etruscan deities are rarely exact equivalents of a Greek or Roman deity.
-To avoid confusion she recommends using Etruscan forms of a divinity’s name to avoid making unwarranted assumptions.
-In a similar vein, points out that while myths and iconography frequently migrate from one culture to another, the meaning and connotations associated with those mythological images can be drastically altered to suit the needs of the culture that adopts them.
+To avoid confusion she recommends using Etruscan forms of a divinity's name to avoid making unwarranted assumptions.
+In a similar vein, Adriano Maggiani points out that while myths and iconography frequently migrate from one culture to another, the meaning and connotations associated with those mythological images can be drastically altered to suit the needs of the culture that adopts them.
 Nevertheless, a number of comparisons have been made between Culśanś and other foreign divinities.

 Ambros Josef Pfiffig, drawing on Goetze, sees the name Culśanś as having an etymological root that means “watch, see or keep an eye on”.
 He considers Culśanś as related to the Umbrian Spector and possibly to other double-faced watchmen gods coming from Babylonia, though he does point out that no two equivalent gods are exactly alike.
 Simon argues that the iconography for two-faced deities originally came from the East during the Archaic period, perhaps via cauldron protomes.
 Maggiani sees a parallel between Culśanś and the Greek deity, Argos, whom Hera placed as a watchful guardian over Io after she had been turned into a cow.
 He is often depicted as a creature with many eyes, but he can also be rendered with two faces.
 Maggiani sees this two-headed, sleepless watchman as a possible parallel to Culśanś.